hellostealth/stealth/docs/00-introduction.md

 The [Model](#models) layer represents your domain model (such as Account, User, Quote, etc.) and encapsulates the business logic that is specific to your bot.
 Stealth uses [ActiveRecord](#models.active_record)

-The [Controller](#controllers) layer is responsible for handling incoming requests and providing a appropriate user response (reply).
+The [Controller](#controllers) layer is responsible for handling incoming requests and providing an appropriate user response (reply).

 The [Reply](#replies) layer is composed of "templates" that are responsible for providing appropriate replies back to the user.